junior-devleague/network-survival-kit/README.md

 ## Your Task:
  You are to use your knowledge of networking and scripting to build basic networking tools in order to complete your job.
 Below are your details if you choose to accept.

+## Setup:
+ - Each tool will have its own python file.
+ - Tools must be coded using pyton 3.6.

 ## Required Tooling/Specs